 In Eve’s celebration of their “transgression,” we find a repudiation of original sin and original guilt, or life as a purgatory, of suffering as punishment, of a God incapable of basic principles of justice and equity.
 We return to a lovely conception of those events in Eden recognized by the early Christian Irenaeus, who wrote in words eerily foreshadowing Lehi’s (and Alma’s).Terryl Givens and the Maxwell Institute on 2nd Nephi

-Brigham Young said it might have read differently if Joseph translated it again
+Brigham Young said it might be different if Joseph translated it again

 Hebrew scholar Matthew Grey reports that Brigham Young made an interesting statement about Joseph Smith and the translation of the Book of Mormon.
 It suggests that the Prophet’s translation process may have been more fluid than we realize: